 Consignment sales are a trade agreement in which one party (the consignor) provides goods to another party (the consignee) to sell.
-However, the consignee owns the right to return unsold goods back to the consigner.
-In other words, a consignment sale is an agreement in which a third party is entrusted with selling goods on the behalf of the owner.
+However, the consignee has the right to return unsold goods back to the consigner.
+In other words, a consignment sale is an agreement in which a third party is entrusted with selling goods on behalf of the owner.
 Consignment sales are also called goods on consignment.

 Understanding Consignment Sales

 If the consignee is unable to sell all goods, they are able to return the goods to the consignor (before a specified date).
-Therefore, the consignor bears the risks and rewards of ownership while the consignee is not required to pay for the goods until they are sold.
+Therefore, the consignor bears the risks and rewards of ownership, while the consignee is not required to pay for the goods until they are sold.

 Example of Consignment Sales